 Caligula: Biography, Facts & Achievements

 Gaius Julius Caesar Germanicus, also known as Caligula, was a tyrannical ruler who happened to be the 3rd Emperor of the Roman Empire.
 Caligula’s life and tenure on the throne ended abruptly when he was assassinated in A.D.
 41 by some members of the Praetorian Guard.

 Caligula was born in 12 AD, in Italy, to a hero father, Germanicus.
-Caligula’s mum was Agrippina the Elder (Vipsinia).
+Caligula’s mother was Agrippina the Elder (Vipsinia).
 But that does not complete the history of his great family Iine.
 He also had the honor of being Emperor Augustus‘ grandson through his adoptive father Emperor Tiberius.